chsunwoo1002/note_taking_assistant/README.md

 ## Overview

 Mosaic is a productivity tool designed to streamline the way you take notes from the web.
 With Chrome extension, you can effortlessly capture text segments from any website.
-All your collected notes are synced and accessible through our web application, allowing you to organize and create a complete note.
+All your collected notes are synced and accessible through the web application, allowing you to organize and create a complete note.

 ## Features